-8.6.
-Storage of Materials and Equipment
+8.6 Storage of Materials and Equipment

-- 8.6.1.
-Tenants shall store, stack, box, or bag material (or equipment) in such manner as to preclude creating any hazard, obstructing any operation, or littering. - 8.6.2.
-Storage of materials or equipment is prohibited outside. - 8.6.3.
-Railroad (box or tanker) cars, intermodal containers, or tanker, truck, or flatbed trailers, etc. shall not be stored or used to store any type of materials, vehicles, or equipment.
+- 8.6.6 Tenants shall store, stack, box, or bag material (or equipment) in such manner as to preclude creating any hazard, obstructing any operation, or littering. - 8.6.7 Outside storage of materials or equipment is prohibited.

+8.6.8 Railroad (box or tanker) cars, intermodal containers, or tanker, truck, or flatbed trailers, etc. shall not be stored or used to store any type of materials, vehicles, or equipment.

-8.7.
-Telecommunications
+8.7 Telecommunications

-- 8.7.1.
-Tenants shall not install any data, telecommunications, video or radio equipment (wired or wireless) except as provided in TAA's Premises Distribution System Policy and Procedures.
-Tenants shall not enter into any third party agreements regarding data, telecommunications, video or radio installations without the prior written approval of TAA.
-Contracted third party installation of telecommunications equipment is allowable only under separate agreement with TAA. - 8.7.2.
-All tenants shall notify the TAA IT Department in writing at least thirty days prior to commencing telecommunication on the Airport.
-The following information shall be included in the notification: - (a) FCC-assigned frequency, station call sign, parameters of usage and Effective Radiated Power (E.O.P.). - (b) Equipment output, including decibel gain on antenna. - (c) Antenna site and height above ground level (site information shall include longitude and latitude). - 8.7.3.
-Tenants shall operate any and all of its communications equipment (wired or wireless) in a manner that will not cause interference to TAA's operations of the Airport.
-Upon any notification from TAA, the FAA or the police or fire departments of any interference caused by operator's or lessee's operation, Tenant shall cease all communications operations, transmissions and uses on the Airport.
-Tenant may not resume communications operations until TAA has so notified Tenant in writing.
+- 8.7.6 Tenants: - a.
+Shall not install any data, telecommunications, video or radio equipment (wired or wireless) without approval from the TAA Tenant Improvement Review Process. - b.
+Shall not enter into any third party agreements regarding data, telecommunications, and video or radio installations without the prior written approval of TAA. - c.
+Contracted third party installation of telecommunications equipment is allowable only under separate agreement with TAA. - 8.7.7 All tenants shall notify the TAA IT Department in writing at least thirty days prior to commencing telecommunication on the Airport.
+The following information shall be included in the notification: - a.
+Federal Communications Commission (FCC) assigned frequency, station call sign, parameters of usage and Effective Radiated Power. - b.
+Equipment output, including decibel gain on antenna. - c.
+Antenna site and height above ground level (site information shall include longitude and latitude). - 8.7.8 Tenants shall operate any and all of its communications equipment (wired or wireless) in a manner that will not cause interference to TAA's operation of the Airport. - 8.7.9 Upon any notification from TAA, the FAA or the police or fire departments of any interference caused by operator's or lessee's operation, Tenant shall: - a.
+Cease all communications operations, transmissions and uses on the Airport. - b.
+Not resume communications operations until TAA has so notified Tenant in writing.